sst/guide/_chapters/storing-secrets-in-serverless-apps.md

 comments_id: storing-secrets-in-serverless-apps/1335
 ---

 The general idea behind secrets is to store them outside of your codebase — don't commit them to Git!
 And to make them available at runtime.
 There are many ways people tend to do this, some are less secure than others.
-This chapter is going to layout the best practice for storing secrets and managing them across multiple environments.
+This chapter is going to lay out the best practice for storing secrets and managing them across multiple environments.

 ### Store Secrets in AWS Parameter Store